chainray01/er-designer-support/Privacy Policy.md

 ### 1. Introduction

-Welcome to [ER Designer]!
+Welcome to ER Designer!
 We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our app.

 ### 2. Information We Collect